-Due to the similar job duties and day-to-day tasks shared by dental assistants and medical assistants, you may be finding yourself at a crossroads, not knowing which job to choose.
+Due to the similar job duties and day-to-day tasks shared by dental assistants and medical assistants, you may find yourself at a crossroads, not knowing which job to choose.
 Whether you are starting out or making a career shift, it’s vital that you get the right information about these two professions so you can make the best decision possible.

 Job Roles & Skills of Dental Assistants vs. Medical Assistants